← Back to Era of Robotics home

 Warehouse automation

-Still one of the cleanest windows into real robotics economics because repetition, throughput, and labor pressure are already obvious.
+Still one of the clearest windows into real robotics economics because repetition, throughput, and labor pressure are already obvious.

 Service and support robotics